gpailler/tPresent/README.md

 ---
 You can use online version hosted on https://tPresent.pythonanywhere.com or run you own instance.

-Simply select an name, a room and switch online.
+Simply select a name, a room and switch online.
 A still image is shot every minute.
 Interface is refreshed every minute with all members images.

 ![tpresent2](https://cloud.githubusercontent.com/assets/3621529/15092339/6ac2a506-1499-11e6-876b-c4c26402ab1f.jpg)